 Sharon Stone-Walker, Pompano Beach, FL, stated that the board received recommendations from staff of which they made some amendments to it and approved them at that time.

-motion made by Commissioner Hardin, seconded Vice was Burrie, that the Approval Request APPROVED.
-The motion carried by the following vote:
+A motion was made by Commissioner Hardin, seconded Vice Mayor Burrie, that the Approval Request be APPROVED.
+The motion carried by the following vote: Yes: Hardin Moss Sobel Burrie Fisher No: Perkins 13.
+18-483 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH.

-Dullic

-No: Perkins

-18-483 A RESOLUTION THE CITY COMMISSION OF 13.
-OF THE CITY POMPANO BEACH.
 FLORIDA.
-APPROVING AND AUTHORIZING CITY THE PROPER OFFICIALS TO EXECUTE Α CHDO BETWEEN THE CITY OF POMPANO BEACH AGREEMENT AND

-SET FREE COALITION PROGRAMS.
-INC. PROVIDING OUTREACH FUNDING ADMINISTRATION FOR THE AND OF HOME INVESTMENT PARTNERSHIPS PROGRAM PROJECTS: PROVIDING AN EFFECTIVE DATE.

-(Fiscal Impact: CHDO HOME Program - \$125,000)
+APPROVING AND AUTHORIZING PROPER TO THE CITY OFFICIALS EXECUTE A CHDO THE CITY OF POMPANO BEACH AND AGREEMENT BETWEEN SET FREE COALITION OUTREACH PROGRAMS, INC, PROVIDING FOR AND THE FUNDING ADMINISTRATION OF HOME INVESTMENT PARTNERSHIPS PROGRAM PROJECTS: PROVIDING AN EFFECTIVE DATE.
+(Fiscal Impact: CHDO HOME Program - \$125,000) Comr.

-Comr.
 Perkins pulled the item for Commission discussion and indicated her reason for pulling it is that she felt the item should be placed under regular agenda.
 She then asked for an explanation of the CHDO process.
 Mark Korman, Program Compliance Manager, stated that the CHDO is the acronym for Community Housing Development Organization.
 He said the City has three (3) certified CHDO's, who are developers of affordable housing.
 They utilized HOME funds that are federal funds to add to the inventory of affordable housing in the City.
 He said this year they received one CHDO application, but they are not obligated to award the funds.
 However, this application was deemed "good" by the scoring committee.
 He said Pastor Zanders is present and could describe the project in more detail.
 The applicant will be constructing a new home on the property given to them by the CRA.
 The home will then be sold to a low to moderate income family.
 Comr.
 Perkins wanted to know how they are communicating the information to the public that this program is available.
 Mr. Korman explained that CHDO is limited to the three current applications, but for this year only one of the three applied.
 He said it starts with a notice of funding availability that starts in February, which is published in the Sun Sentinel newspaper.
 Next, there is the RFP for application, then workshops are conducted for potential applicants that are assisted to complete the applications, use the software, and so forth.
 Comr.
 Perkins reiterated her request for staff to do a better job of advertising to let people know that this program is available.
 In response to Mayor Fisher's question regarding the CHDO, Mr. Korman stated that only a certified CHDO can submit an application.
 He added that to be certified an applicant must follow the HUD HOME rules and establish the fact that they have the ability to do the work, the community based organizations must meet the HUD requirements, their credibility and viability must be established as well.
 Comr.
 Perkins asked about the land for this program.